lbl-srg/obc/specification/source/cdl.rst

 and are needed for hierarchical composition of control sequences.]

+.. _sec_ext_blo:

 Extension Blocks
 ^^^^^^^^^^^^^^^^

 To support functionalities that cannot, or may be hard to, implement with a composite block, *extension blocks* are introduced.

-.. note:: Extension blocks allow implementation of blocks that contain statistical functions
+.. note:: Extension blocks are introduced to allow implementation of blocks that contain statistical functions
-          such as for regression, Fault Detection and Diagnostics methods, or state machines for operation mode switches.
+          such as for regression, Fault Detection and Diagnostics methods, or state machines for operation mode switches, as well as proprietery code.

-          Extension Blocks are also suited to propose new Elementary Blocks for later inclusion in ASHRAE Standard 231P.
-In fact, in CDL, Elementary Blocks are implemented using Extension Blocks, except that the annotation **fixme** (see below) is not present because tools can recognize as they are stored in the ``CDL`` package.
+          Extension blocks are also suited to propose new elementary blocks for later inclusion in ASHRAE Standard 231P.
+In fact, elementary blocks are implemented using extension blocks, except that the annotation ``__cdl(extensionBlock=true)`` (see below) is not present because tools can recognize as they are stored in the ``CDL`` package.

 In CDL, extension blocks must have the annotations